Araguari: Demographics

-The economy
+Economy

 Araguari's main source of income is from the large herds of cattle raised in the hinterlands, where rice, soybeans, corn (maize), citrus fruits, tomatoes, beans, and manioc are also cultivated.
 In recent years the region has become one of the most important coffee-growing areas in the country and there is an annual coffee fair.
 Araguari has 9 financial institutions.
 There is an industrial park with several industries specializing in metallurgy, agro-industrial products (cold meats and juices) and storage facilities for grains.
-In the last feww years Araguari has been changing rapidly and receiving many important investments as Selecta which produces soy bean oils and accounts more than 500 new jobs.
+In the last few years Araguari has been changing rapidly and receiving many important investments as Selecta which produces soy bean oils and accounts more than 500 new jobs.
 The city also received the biggest rail trainshipment in Latin America.
 Now Araguari is lacking of workers to work in the many new jobs offers.